 Despite understanding this information and years of evidence, Zantac lawsuits all claim that the drug manufacturers knew of the dangers and failed to warn the public.

 If you believe that your cancer–or a loved one’s cancer–was caused by prolonged Zantac or ranitidine use, you may be eligible for compensation.
 Learn more about how a Zantac Cancer Lawyer can help you and your family with a Zantac Lawsuit.

 The injuries that can be caused by defective consumer products are as varied as the products themselves.
 Some of these injuries can cause serious medical complications that may result in significant medical expenses and lost income, as well as other non-economic losses such as pain and suffering and loss of quality of life.
 Some of the more common injuries sustained by people injured by consumer products include:

 - Illness or other medical conditions

 Of course, there are many other injuries that can occur after an accident caused by a defective product.
 Because product defects are not always readily apparent, it is important for anyone injured by a consumer product to discuss their case with an attorney in order to determine whether they have a legal claim.

 People who have been injured by consumer products may be entitled to significant compensation.
 While no amount of money can change the past, a financial settlement or award can certainly help victims meet their financial needs and hold those responsible for their injuries accountable.
-To schedule a free consultation with one of the experienced product liability lawyers of the Dolman Law Group, call our office today at (727) 451-6900.
-If you would prefer to send us an email, please fill out our online contact form available here.
+To schedule a free consultation with one of the experienced product liability lawyers of the Dolman Law Group Accident Injury Lawyers, PA, call our office today at (727) 451-6900, or fill out our online contact form available here.